-NOTE 1a: The order the SN sends the Secondary RAT Data Volume Report message and performs data forwarding with MN is not defined.
+NOTE 1a: The order the SN sends the Secondary RAT Data Usage Report message and performs data forwarding with MN is not defined.
 The SN may send the report when the transmission of the related QoS flow is stopped.

 8. If applicable, the PDU Session path update procedure is initiated.